0:00Hello and welcome to the press review. HelloFrench!

 4:56The oyster farmers are calling for help.
 An epidemic?

-5:16Producers are therefore impatiently awaiting the results of the analyzes.
+5:16Producers are therefore impatiently awaiting the results of the analyses.

 5:20300 oyster farmers demonstrated in Brittany on Wednesday.

-5:24They are asking that a marshal plan be put in place to clean up the water.
+5:24They are asking that a Marshall Plan be put in place to clean up the water.

 5:35Thanks for listening to this podcast.
 We hope you liked it.